 Inishowen (gold) Eleven licences on the Donegal peninsula of Inishowen.
 Successive exploration campaigns have identified a series of parallel gold bearing veins in a small area.
 Initial drilling intercepted 4.82 m @ 5.48g/t over 2 high grade narrow veins.

-Mine River (gold) Twelve licences, with focus on a block of seven contiguous licences, in Wexford and Wicklow.
+Mine River (gold) Eleven licences in Wexford and Wicklow.
 Connemara holds an extensive gold database.
 December 2017 drilling confirmed exciting grades at Tombreen (16.1 g/t gold over 2 metres)

 Oldcastle (zinc) Five contiguous licences located in counties Cavan and Meath, with strong drilling results from earlier drilling.
 The geology is similar to Tara Mines 20 km away.
 Joint venture with Teck who are spending €1.35m for 75%.
 Seismic completed and 4 holes drilled with encouraging results.

 Derrykearn (zinc) Six licences in total, five contiguous licences in County Laois and one licence to the south in County Kilkenny.
 The licences lie to the east and northeast of the Galmoy lead-zinc mine, and are located on the Rathdowney Trend.